Skip to content

 By hiring me, you know exactly who will perform the work.

-There are educated, dedicated, skilled, and passionate volunteers out there, and volunteer coordinators typically supervise and train them to achieve the task at hand.
+There are educated, dedicated, skilled, and passionate volunteers out there, and volunteer coordinators supervise and train them to achieve the task at hand.
 The volunteers typically sign a waiver of liability and come as a fleet, since a team with many hands makes the work easier and more efficient.
 But availability may be limited, depending on circumstances such as the number of easements the organization manages.
-Or, the skills of the volunteers may not match the task at hand.
+Or, the skills of the volunteers may not match the goal.
 In short, you just don’t know.

 What do you mean by “generating income?”